Eugen Doga

-Biography
+Life and career

-Youth and education
+Early life and education

 Doga was born on 1 March 1937 in the village of Mocra in the Rîbniţa District (then in Moldavian Autonomous Soviet Socialist Republic), in a Romanian family.

-The childhood of the composer coincided with a period of historical cataclysms – the war, repressions, hunger, poverty, exhausting hard work (the composer's memories of his childhood).
+The childhood of the composer coincided with a period of historical cataclysms – the war, repressions, hunger, poverty, and exhausting hard work (the composer's memories of his childhood).

-After finishing seven years at school, Eugen Doga with his friends went to Chișinău (barefoot and without money, as he recalled later) to enroll in the School of Music of which he learned about when listening to a homemade radio.
+After finishing seven years at school, Doga with his friends went to Chișinău (barefoot and without money, as he recalled later) to enrol in the School of Music which he learned about when listening to a homemade radio.
 He was admitted to the music school, despite having no prior training.
-Thanks to his natural talent and hard work, Eugen Doga managed to quickly catch up, mastered musical notation and learned to play cello.
-He still has the fondest memories of his cello teacher Pablo Giovanni Baccini, who with his personal example greatly influenced the future destiny of the composer.
+Thanks to his natural talent and hard work, Doga managed to quickly catch up, mastered musical notation, and learned to play cello.
+He always had the fondest memories of his cello teacher Pablo Giovanni Baccini, with whom his personal example greatly influenced the future destiny of the composer.

 "My second teacher, an old man by the name of Pavel Ivanovich Bachinin, became my salvation.
 I always think of him with joy.
 He scheduled my first lesson at 6 o'clock in the morning.
 I came in – he was already sitting there playing the piano.
 I liked him a lot – intelligent, very musical, and tactful.
 He worked with me every morning from 6:00 to 8:30, before lectures, for two and a half years.
 He taught me not only to play the cello, but simply to be a decent human being.
 He never said the word 'must', never used the imperative mood.
-However, through his own example, his attitude, he had taught me a lot,"- says Eugen Doga.
+However, through his own example, his attitude, he had taught me a lot,"- said Doga.

 In 1951–1955 he studied at the Music School in Chișinău, specializing in cello, and then at the Conservatory where one of his classmates was a future opera star Maria Bieșu.
-She made her debut with his song "White flower garden" (Floare de dalbă liadă) on the Moldovan television.
+She made her debut with his song "White flower garden" (Floare dalbă din livadă) on the Moldovan television.
 Paralysis of the left hand prevented a career of a musician – this was due to the fact that he used to live in a basement.
 Doga studied for another 5 years at the Art Institute "Gavriil Musicescu", in the class of Professor S. Lobel specializing in composition.
-1 January 1957 for the first time in his work, "New Year song" (Cântec de anul nou) was performed on the Moldovan radio children's choir and orchestra under the baton Shiko Aranova.
+1 January 1957 for the first time in his work, "New Year song" (Cântec de anul nou) was performed on the Moldovan radio children's choir and orchestra under the baton of Shiko Aranova.
 In 1963, he wrote his first string quartet.

-After graduating from the Conservatory in Chişinău, he performed as cellist in the Orchestra of the State Committee of the Moldavian Soviet Socialist Republic for television and radio (1957–1962), taught at the Music College "Stefan Neaga" from Chişinău (1962–1967), and worked from 1967 to 1972 at the repertory-editorial Board of the Ministry of Culture of Moldova.
+After graduating from the Conservatory in Chişinău, he performed as cellist in the Orchestra of the State Committee of the Moldavian Soviet Socialist Republic for television and radio (1957–1962), taught at the Music College "Stefan Neaga" from Chișinău (1962–1967), and worked from 1967 to 1972 at the repertory-editorial Board of the Ministry of Culture of Moldova.

-He made his compositional debut in 1963, with a string quartet, later becoming the author of many musical compositions, theater scores and film soundtracks.
+He made his compositional debut in 1963, with a string quartet.